 Review access roles and restrict privileges

-To make sure that there's no theft or anything nefarious going on internally, review user access roles on a regular basis.
+To make sure that there's no theft internally, review user access roles on a regular basis.
 Specifically, organizations should review both how they process transactions, and who is allowed to process transactions on an annual basis at minimum.

 Limit the number of people who have administrative privileges that allow them to make changes to systems.
 Only a few people need this ability, and you don’t want a cyber thief to obtain the password of someone who has administrative privileges.